dmarciano/RandomStringGenerator/README.md

 > **NOTE** The force switch applies *per block*.
 So if a pattern contains **{T:d?}a{T:d?}**, the date/time will be gotten twice; once for the first block and once for the second block.
 Therefore, all the generated string will have the same date/time in the first and second blocks, but the first and second blocks will be different from each other.
 > **NOTE** The force switch *cannot* be applied to user-defined functions.
 This is because the user-defined function is specified in the generator and may not even be defined in the generator when the pattern is processed
-> **NOTE** When saving a pattern to a file, or stream, a user-defined function is ***not*** saved.
-This is due to how delegates and serialization works.
-Therefore, when a file is loaded, the **AssignFunction** method will need to be called for all user-defined FCBs in the pattern, otherwise an exception will be thrown when attempting to generate a random string.

 ## Examples